skip to content

 What

 2010 - Landed my first job in a private equity fund and helped raise over $200m in debt financing for renewable energy projects in CEE.
-These wind, solar and biomass projects have been saving 130,000 tonnes of carbon p.a. powering 200,000 households.
+These wind, solar, and biomass projects have been saving 130,000 tonnes of carbon p.a. powering 200,000 households.

 Paddling on the lake in Berlin, Germany

 2014 - Started a mobile-first user acquisition agency and reached $30k in revenue in the first month.
-It was my first digital nomad experience whilst living and travelling in Thailand.
+It was my first digital nomad experience whilst living and traveling in Thailand.
 Unfortunately, my bank sent me a cease and desist letter a year later and I had to shut down.
 I learned a lot about perseverance, stress, independence, and non-default paths.

 2015 - Joined a seed stage startup in Berlin and went from 0 revenue to one of the industry leaders in mobile advertising.
 We grew from 10 people to 100 employees and I was lucky to experience a true 0 to 1 startup scale-up story, including the go-to-market in 7 different countries.

 2016 - Took a short career break and spent time with my family during which I accidentally learned about Ethereum.
 Took part in the first crypto wave, which was well described in this book.
-I also spent some time learning to code, but didn’t follow through.
+I also spent some time learning to code but didn’t follow through.
 It was also the first year of my forte in newsletters and I convinced 300 poor souls that I had something important to say.

-2018 - Made a move to Singapore and worked with the largest C2C marketplace in SEA on a platform utilising blockchain and external data to identify threats and bad actors.
-Met some of the most amazing entrepreneurs in the region and engraved myself in the start-up ecosystem.
+2018 - Made a move to Singapore and worked with the largest C2C marketplace in SEA on a platform utilizing blockchain and external data to identify bad actors.
+Started from scratch yet again and met some amazing entrepreneurs, investors, and startup people in the ecosystem.
+Singapore coindesk conference with people talking on the stage

 Investments